software-mansion/react-native-reanimated/LIMITATIONS.md

 ### Relative Margins

 Relative margins (e.g. `10%`) are not calculated properly.
 This limitation stems from React Native, because the yoga layout engine does not handle these calculations correctly.

+### Mixed-Unit Border Radius

+Yoga calculates borders in a different ways for numeric valued and relative (%) values.
+For the first one, it applies the same radius on both edges of the container which are near the rounded corner.
+For the second one, it applies different radius to the shorter edge and different to the longer one, depending on the length of the container edge.
+Currently, there is no possibility to properly interpolate between absolute (numeric) and relative (%) values.

 ### FlexBasis